Siddharth Shirole

-Siddharth Anil Shirole (सिद्धार्थ अनिल शिरोळे) (born 4 February 1979) is an Indian politician of the Bharatiya Janata Party (BJP) and first time Member of Maharashtra Legislative Assembly representing the Shivajinagar Vidhansabha Constituency from Pune.
+Siddharth Anil Shirole (सिद्धार्थ अनिल शिरोळे) (born 4 February 1979) is an Indian politician of the Bharatiya Janata Party (BJP) and Member of Maharashtra Legislative Assembly representing the Shivajinagar Vidhansabha Constituency from Pune.

-Shirole is also the Councillor for Ward 14 (Deccan Gymkhana – Model Colony) of the Pune Municipal Corporation.
-Shirole is also the Director of Pune Mahanagar Parivahan Mahamandal Limited and National Finance Head of the Bharatiya Janata Yuva Morcha.
+Shirole is also the Ex - Councillor for Ward 14 (Deccan Gymkhana – Model Colony) of the Pune Municipal Corporation.
+Shirole is also the Ex - Director of Pune Mahanagar Parivahan Mahamandal Limited and National Finance Head of the Bharatiya Janata Yuva Morcha.

-He is the son of Anil Shirole, the former Member of Parliament of Lok Sabha from Pune.

-He belongs to the very well-known Shiledar Shirole (Patil) family of Shivajinagar, Pune.
+He is the son of Anil Shirole, a former member of the Lok Sabha from Pune.
+He belongs to the very well-known respected Shirole Patil Family of Shivajinagar Pune.

 Professionally, Shirole heads the Parichay Group of Hotels and Restaurants, which owns the multi-award-winning restaurant Shabree (शबरी), Hotel Parichay, Shavaree Restaurant and Zaika Spice IceCream.

 Shirole is also the author of the widely loved self-help book Today is my Favourite Day: Unleashing the Power of Optimism published by Wisdom Tree.